Dallinger/Dallinger/docs/source/command_line_utility.rst

 verify
 ^^^^^^

 Verify that a directory is a Dallinger-compatible app.
+A number of checks are run here:

+    * Required files are verified to exist
+    * The cumulative size of all experiment files is checked to make sure large files or directories are not accidentally included (note that files excluded with a .gitignore file are **not** included in this size total
+    * The experiment.py file is checked to make sure it includes a single Experiment subclass
+    * The configuration for ``base_payment`` from config.txt is validated
+    * Included files are checked for name conflicts with core Dallinger files

 .. _dallinger-bot: